gshanemiller/kvbench/README.md

 standard memory allocator.

 A legend section is then given where each PMU counter is given a mnemonic name e.g. `P0` with a description.
-The code provides a seven counters (F0-F2, and P0-P3) with a couple of derived values:
+The code documents seven counters (F0-F2, and P0-P3) with a couple of derived values:

 ```
   "legend" = {